knpuniversity/php-beginner-series/knpu/functions.rst

     <h1>!parc eht fo enon ,evol eht lla</h1>

-You can use function inside of functions like this as much as you want.
+You can use functions inside of functions like this as much as you want.
 The trick is to keep track of your parenthesis and always remember to have a closing parenthesis for every opening one.